Comparison of Serbo-Croatian standard varieties: Orthography

+Phonology

 Accentuation

 In general, the Shtokavian dialects that represent the foundation of the four standard varieties have four pitch accents on stressed syllables: falling tone on a short vowel, written e.g. ı̏ in dictionaries; rising tone on a short vowel, written e.g. ì; falling tone on a long vowel, written e.g. î; and rising tone on a long vowel, written e.g. í.
 In addition, the following unstressed vowel may be either short, i, or long, ī.
 In declension and verb conjugation, accent shifts, both by type and position, are very frequent.

 The distinction between four accents and preservation of post accent lengths is common in vernaculars of western Montenegro, Bosnia and Herzegovina, in parts of Serbia, as well as in parts of Croatia with a strong Serb presence.
 In addition, a distinct characteristics of some vernaculars is stress shift to proclitics, e.g. phrase u Bosni (in Bosnia) will be pronounced /ǔ bosni/ instead of /u bôsni/ as in northern parts of Serbia.

 The northern vernaculars in Serbia also preserve the four-accent system, but the unstressed lengths have been shortened or disappeared in some positions.
 However, the shortening of post-accent lengths is in progress in all Shtokavian vernaculars, even in those most conservative in Montenegro.
-Stress shift to enclitics is, however, in northern Serbia rare and mostly limited to negative verb constructs (ne znam = I don't know > /nê znaːm/).
+Stress shift to proclitics is, however, in northern Serbia rare and mostly limited to negative verb constructs (ne znam = I don't know > /nê znaːm/).

 The situation in Croatia, is however, different.
 A large proportion of speakers of Croatian, especially those coming from Zagreb, do not distinguish between rising and falling accents.
 This is considered to be a feature of the Zagreb dialect, which has strong Kajkavian influence, rather than standard Croatian.

 Regardless of vernacular differences, all three standard varieties exclusively promote the Neo-Shtokavian four-accentual system.
 Both dialects that are considered to be the basis of standard Serbian (Eastern Herzegovinian and Šumadija-Vojvodina dialects) have four accents.